Books about stairs:

 Urban Details Los Angeles: Stairways.
 Virginia Comer.
 2000.
 Balcony Press, Los Angeles, CA. 59 pp. A photo essay with narrative of LA’s indoor and outdoor eclectic stairways.

 The Steps of Pittsburgh: Portrait of a City.
 Bob Regan.
-2004.
+2004 (out of print).
 The Local History Company, Pittsburgh, PA.
 141 pp. Includes 712 sets of steps (stairways) and six walking tours.
 Many excellent historic and current photographs of Pittsburgh's rich stair heritage.

 Walking the Steps of Cincinnati.
 Mary Anna DuSablon.
-1998.
+1998 (out of print).
 Ohio University Press, Athens, OH.
 165 pp. Includes over 400 sets of steps (stairways) and 35 walking tours.

 Exploring Sausalito's Paths and Walkways.
 Dorothy E. Gibson. (out of print).
 Scope Publishing, Sausalito, CA. Available for viewing at the Sausalito Historical Society.
 A photocopy of the book can be purchased for $8.00 (which includes first class postage) by sending a check to Doug Beyerlein, 15800 Village Green Drive #3, Mill Creek, WA 98012.
 Note that some pages are missing, but all stair-related pages are included.